kubeshop/testkube-executor-curl/EXECUTOR_CREATION.md

     ```

 - Create new runner.
-  Runner should contain the logic to run the test and to verify the expectations.
+  Runner should contain the logic to run the test and to verify the expectations based on the interface from bellow.
-  The `StartExecute` function calls the `RunExecution` which calls the runner and stores the results in the repository

     ```go
-    func (p CurlExecutor) RunExecution(ctx context.Context, e kubtest.Execution) (kubtest.Execution, error) {
-        e.Start()
-        runner := runner.CurlRunner{Log: p.Log}
-        result := runner.Run(strings.NewReader(e.ScriptContent), e.Params)
-        e.Result = &result

-        var err error
-        if result.ErrorMessage != "" {
-            e.Error()
-            err = fmt.Errorf("execution error: %s", result.ErrorMessage)
-        } else {
-            e.Success()
+    // Runner interface to abstract runners implementations type Runner interface {
+        // Run takes Execution data and returns execution result Run(execution kubtest.Execution) kubtest.ExecutionResult
     }

-        e.Stop()
-        // we want always write even if there is error if werr := p.Repository.Update(ctx, e); werr != nil {
-            return e, werr
-        }

-        return e, err
-    }
     ```

-  For the curl executor there is the struct that matches the exact structure of the test input format which runner will take as the input(described above).
+  For the curl executor provide the struct that matches the exact structure of the test input format which runner will take as the input(described above).

     ```go
     type CurlRunnerInput struct {